BAJAJ FINSERV DIRECT LIMITED

 Profits from trading Nifty futures are treated as business income under the Income Tax Act.
 Consult a tax professional for personalised advice and keep the following in mind:

-• A tax audit may be required if turnover exceeds set thresholds
+• Tax audit – May be required if turnover exceeds prescribed thresholds.

-• Advance tax may apply depending on income estimates
+• Advance tax – Could apply depending on projected income levels.

 Trading in Nifty 50 futures is regulated under SEBI’s Derivatives Framework.
 Key regulatory features include: